Immersive-DataEngineer-Resource/extract-load-demo/material-day-1.md

 ## Using Python to Insert Data

-> __ Warning:__ The following section assuem you already installed `gooogle-cloud-bigquery`.
+> __Warning:__ The following section assume you already installed `gooogle-cloud-bigquery`.
 You don't need to do anything if you already activate the virtual environment and install packages from `requirements.txt`

 ```bash
 export PROJECT_ID=xxx-xxx-xxx